What is PERN?

 Bringing together a network to offer the CA/LCR LEP ongoing access to academic expertise, and mutual access to national and international investment opportunities that require such partnership.
 This will work with and support existing analytical capability and capacity in the CA/LEP, not replace it.

 Pilot approaches to ways and means of co-developing, exchanging and evaluating policy ideas are being developed, with a view to rolling out a longer-term network over time.
-In this way this network will complement the existing informal ‘Leeds Research Forum’ and other similar local arrangements in the West Yorkshire districts, which brings together local authority economic and policy officers, Universities and health and care sectors.
+In this way this network will complement the existing informal ‘Leeds Research Forum’ and other similar local arrangements in the West Yorkshire districts, which brings together local authority economic and policy officers, universities and health and care sectors.

-Webinars on the West Yorkshire recovery strategy
+PERN Webinar series on the West Yorkshire recovery strategy

 - Researchers and others wishing to participate in the webinars will be asked in advance to consider specific policy questions of interest to the Economic Recovery Board.